shumittaher/piggysplit/README.md

 When each cost line is created, it will be displayed in the page itself.
 Here, the line contains a delete button also to quickly delete any wrong input.

+The costs added will be payable to a party named as the 'vendor'.
+Any external service provider in the trip is named as the vendor for this app.

 ### Adding Payments

 From this route any of the participants of the trip as defined by the trip's owner can add the payments they have made during the trip.

+Unlike the cost input route, adding payments is not limited to the trip owner.
+Any of the participants can add payments they have made

+The user of this route first needs to select the trip from a dropdown menu.
+This will show a form where the payments can be inputted.

+It is possible to pay to other participants as well as the vendor.
+These payables will be settled by the app when the final recommendations are given.